JeffreyRiggle/my-site/content/blog/java-perf/index.md

 As I was publishing the last series of blogs there was a constant nagging feeling that I left the biggest pain point underexplored.
 In the blog I often decry the choice I made about supporting multiple attributes with dynamic values.
 At some point I even suggested an approach to make the code more maintable.
 While I enjoy the developer ergonomics of the solution, the thing I couldn't let go of was, "what is the cost of this abstraction?"

 In general, I find this to be an undervalued consideration which can lead to designs that have questionable performance characteristics.
 The common argument is the developer velocity makes up for it.
 In many cases that is a reasonable tradeoff.
-However, doing a postmortem on a project that is unused.
-This gives me the flexibility to be as unreasonable as I want to be and streach the limits.
+However, doing a postmortem on a project that is unused gives me the flexibility to be as unreasonable as I want and stretch the limits.

 ## Setting up the experiment